Covicake/theam_test/README.md

     * Users can view a list of customers
     * Users can create, edit and delete customers.
     * Customers can have an image, when queried they provide the image url.
+    * Customers store information of the user who created them and the last user who updated them.